 To remain competitive, businesses in every industry need strong financial leadership – like the leadership provided by a finance operations director.
-These senior-level financial professionals manage key accounting functions such as capital, revenue recognition and financial report reviews.
+These senior-level financial professionals manage key accounting functions such as capital, revenue recognition, and financial report reviews.
 If becoming a finance operations director for a top employer is your career goal, enrolling in an MBA program with a specialization in Accounting and Finance can help you achieve it.

 Job Outlook for Finance Operations Directors

-According to the U.S. Bureau of Labor Statistics (BLS), employment of financial managers, the category that includes finance operations directors, will grow steadily in coming years.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of financial managers, the category that includes finance operations directors, will grow steadily in the coming years.
 Job growth will occur due to more complex financial activities required in the global business environment, as well as an increased need for financial experts to help companies through regulatory changes.
 Finance operations director job seekers will see strong competition for these high-paying positions, and those with a master’s degree and certification should have the best job prospects.

 An organization’s finance operations director is usually responsible for leading the finance/accounting function and team.
 They provide strategic direction and oversight of front-end revenue cycle work processes and outcomes.
 Often, they oversee revenue policies and procedures, including billing for revenue generation.
-These professionals may also identify and provide solutions for areas of high risk in the revenue cycle, documentation or billing practices.
+These professionals may also identify and provide solutions for areas of high risk in the revenue cycle, documentation, or billing practices.

 Depending on the employer and industry, the finance operations director may approve credit and billing terms for contracts.
 In addition, they may be responsible for managing internal systems used for recording revenue and compliance with tax and regulatory requirements.